suerion/AutomatedWorkcarts/README.md

 - `DefaultTrackSelection` -- Default track selection to use when a workcart starts being automated.
   - Allowed values: `"Left"` | `"Default"` | `"Right"`.
   - Basically this applies when the plugin loads, when toggling on with `aw.toggle`, or when a workcart spawns.
+- `EnableMapTriggers` (`true` or `false`) -- Whether map-specific triggers are enabled.
+While `false`, existing map-specific triggers will be disabled, and no new map-specific triggers can be added.
+- `EnableTunnelTriggers` (each `true` or `false`) -- Whether triggers are enabled for the corresponding type of train tunnel.
+While `false`, existing tunnel triggers will be disabled, and no new tunnel triggers can be added.

 ## Localization